Phoebe Cabagnot

-Ning Legaspi Cabagnot, complete name Phoebe Clarice Legaspi Cabagnot (born 6 October 1978), is a Filipina politician and an incumbent Sangguniang Panlalawigan Member (Provincial Board Member) of the Western District of the Province of Aklan, Philippines.
+Phoebe Clarice "Ning" Legaspi Cabagnot (born 6 October 1978), is a Filipina politician and an incumbent member of the Sangguniang Panlalawigan (Provincial Board) for the Western District of Aklan, Philippines.

 Advocacy

-Ning's main legislative priorities are: Poverty Reduction, Education, Energy, Food Security, Health and Eco-Tourism.
-She supports Gawad Kalinga as Sponsor for Poor Children for more than 6 years and the Philippine Red Cross (Donations and Helping out Typhoon Ondoy and Pablo victims).
+Cabangot’s main legislative priorities are: Poverty Reduction, Education, Energy, Food Security, Health and Eco-Tourism.
+She supports Gawad Kalinga as Sponsor for Poor Children for over six years, and the Philippine Red Cross with assistance for victims of Typhoon Ondoy and Typhoon Pablo.

 In Aklan, she supports STAC-Kalibo (Stimulation and Therapeutic Activity Center) by promoting increased awareness of the needs of special children.
 She also donates funds to the center so that the latter will be able to help special children uplift their condition through therapy and specialized educational learning methods.
-Ning celebrated her birthday with the children of STAC in 2010.
+She celebrated her birthday with the children of STAC in 2010.